Travel Changed What Happiness Looks Like To Me

 Big changes.

-Travel slowly changed that for me.
+Travel slowly complicated that idea.

-Travel Taught Me Perspective
+Travel Changed My Perspective

 Missed buses.